-In-Kind Contributions and Contributed Services - The value of services, facilities, and non-capitalized equipment donated is recorded as contributions with or without donor restrictions and expensed in the year donated.
-These contributions are valued at the estimated fair value of similar services and materials.
-Donated assets are capitalized at fair value at the date of donation and recorded as in-kind contributions with or without donor restrictions, depending on the wishes of the donor.
+Contributed Nonfinancial Assets - Donated assets are capitalized at fair value at the date of donation and recorded as contributed nonfinancial assets with or without donor restrictions, depending on the wishes of the donor.
 A number of volunteers have donated significant amounts of their time to the Foundation in connection with its programs.
 Directors and officers have made a significant contribution of their time to develop the Foundation and its programs.
 These donated services are not reflected in the financial statements since they do not meet the criteria for recognition as contributed services.
+These donated services do not create or enhance a nonfinancial asset nor require a specialized skill that the contributors have and would typically need to purchase if not provided through donation.